 … the long memory is the most radical idea in this country.
 It is the loss of that long memory which deprives our people of that connective flow of thoughts and events that clarifies our vision, not of where we’re going, but where we want to go.

 Such myths imply that life is an effort to fulfill forgotten obligations – a series of surprises, disappointments and initiations that shock the soul into remembering.
 The soul returns to the truth it once already knew but forgot.
 The return is a process of un-forgetting (a-lethe-ia) that requires re-crossing that same river of forgetfulness.
 Truth is remembering.
 In a Mayan dialect, “remember” means “to feed.”
 From this perspective our inevitable family wounds don’t necessarily limit us.
 What does limit us is our capacity to imagine.
-The Spanish word for “remember” is recordar, which translates as “pass through the heart (corazone) and comes from the Latin for “heart” (cor) and relates to “courage.”
+The Spanish word for “remember” is recordar, which translates as “pass through the heart (corazone), comes from the Latin for “heart” (cor) and relates to “courage.”
 It takes courage to remember who we really are, and to speak the truth with beautiful language.

 This is why myth and poetry utilize metaphor (“a carrying over”), which allows us to leap the chasm between thoughts and transmit multiple levels of meaning.
 Unlike fantasy, which is self-centered, imagination implies dialogue (“to speak across”).
-Indeed, some languages including Russian and Mayan dialects actually lack the verb “to be.”
+Indeed, some languages including Russian and certain Mayan dialects actually lack the verb “to be.”
 Speakers in these places must communicate indirectly, tolerate ambiguity and endure the tension between opposites rather than settling for “either-or” resolution.
-Their ordinary speech is full of beautiful imagery.
+Consequently, their ordinary speech is full of beautiful imagery.

 Indeed, the word mnemonic, something that aids memory, comes from Mnemosyne, the Greek goddess of memory, the mother of the nine Muses, who serve her by rendering her essence – history – into art.